microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Non-targeted tips

 Not all tips relate to an element onscreen.
-For these scenarios, do not set the Target property and the teaching tip will instead display relative to the edges of the XamlRoot.
+For these scenarios, do not set the Target property and the teaching tip will instead display relative to the edges of the xaml root.
 However, a teaching tip can have the tail removed while retaining placement relative to a UI element by setting the TailVisibility property to "Collapsed".

 XAML
 ```XAML